-Treatment of arthritis in general is the treatment of the symptoms (namely pain).
-Options of treatment start with simple measures such as regular analgesics such as Panadol or stronger versions such as Panadeine or Panadeine Forte progressing up to more heavy medications such as Tramadol or Endone ( the latter which are used sparingly) as well as anti-inflammatory medications such as Voltaren.
+Treatment of arthritis, in general, is the treatment of the symptoms (namely pain).
+Options of treatment start with simple measures such as regular analgesics, progressing up to more heavy medications, as well as anti-inflammatory medications.
 Other options include physiotherapy and hydrotherapy.

-A knee replacement is undertaken through a incision through the front of the knee and the thigh bone and leg bones are cut ( shaped ) to fit metal plates onto the ends of the bones.
-These are inserted with or without the use of a bone cement and are separated from each other by a plastic liner .
+A knee replacement is undertaken through an incision through the front of the knee and the thigh bone and leg bones are cut ( shaped ) to fit metal plates onto the ends of the bones.
+These are inserted with or without the use of a bone cement and are separated from each other by a plastic liner.
 A second plastic liner is placed behind the patellar (knee cap).

 This leads to a protective covering over the ends of the bones, with a plastic liner which lubricates the two joints and has the advantage of re-aligning the leg into more normal alignment as often in arthritis the knee falls into knock kneed or bow legged (valgus or varus).
 Surgery is a very common procedure undertaken in many patients but one needs to be aware that knee replacements do not last forever.